sigugo/sysow/README.md

 oh-my-posh init pwsh | Invoke-Expression
 Set-Alias vim nvim
 ```
-Restart Windows Terminal / Powershell for this to take effect.
+Restart Powershell for this to take effect.

 ## Neovim